6 August 2020

 • Correlative metrology to better understand property-structure-performance relationships.

-Previously to joining WMG Mel was a specialist at Nexeon (a spin-out company from Imperial College), developing materials for energy storage.
+Previously to joining WMG Melanie was a specialist at Nexeon (a spin-out company from Imperial College), developing materials for energy storage.
 She has conducted research projects and technology transfers with companies such as Akzo Nobel and Corus Colours and holds several global patents on battery materials.
-Mel is a member of the Graphene Flagship and a Co-investigator with the Faraday Institute, having collaborated with key UK and European academia over the last few years since joining WMG in 2014.
+Melanie is a member of the Graphene Flagship and a Co-investigator with the Faraday Institute, having collaborated with key UK and European academia over the last few years since joining WMG in 2014.

 Sign up as an Event Member to join this event.
 SCI Full or Student Members receive discounts on event registrations